Irish diaspora: Causes

 The Irish, who were called by the Romans Scotti but called themselves Gaels, had raided and settled along the West Coast of Roman Britain, and numbers of them were allowed to settle within the province, where the Roman Army recruited many Irish into auxiliary units that were dispatched to the German frontier.
 The Attacotti, who were similarly recruited into the Roman army, may also have been Irish settlers in Britain.
 The movement between Ireland and the classical Britain may have been two-way as similarities between the medieval accounts of Túathal Techtmar and archaeological evidence indicate that the Romans may have supported the invasion and conquest of Ireland by Irish exiles from Britain with the hope of establishing a friendly ruler who could halt the raiding of Britain by the Irish, and some historians have also suggested that the Cruthin of the north of Ireland may have been Picts.
 After the departure of the Roman army, the Irish began increasing their footholds in Britain, with part of the north-West of the island annexed within the Irish kingdom of Dál Riata.
 In time, the Irish colonies became independent, merged with the Pictish kingdom and formed the basis of modern Scotland.

 The traditionally Gaelic-speaking areas of Scotland (the Highlands and Hebrides) are still referred to in the Gaelic language as a' Ghàidhealtachd ("the Gaeldom").
 Irish monks and the Celtic Church engineered a wave of Irish emigration to Great Britain and Continental Europe and were possibly the first inhabitants of the Faroe Islands and Iceland.
+The presence of early-medieval Ogham inscriptions, primarily in Wales, but also the Isle of Man and England, along with Irish narratives, like The Expulsion of the Déisi, support further waves of Irish migration to Britain.
 Throughout the Early Middle Ages, Great Britain and Continental Europe experienced Irish immigration of varying intensity, mostly from clerics and scholars who are collectively known as peregrini.
 Irish emigration to Western Europe, especially to Great Britain, has continued at a greater or lesser pace since then.
 Today, the ethnic Irish are the single largest minority group in both England and Scotland, most of whom eventually made it back to Ireland.